Alpha-00/cavalry-types/README.md

 ## Disclaimer

 This is an unofficial folk project created for personal use only.
-It is not affiliated with, endorsed by, or supported by Scenery in any way.
+It is not affiliated with, endorsed by, or supported by Scenery or Scene Group in any way.

 ### Use at Your Own Risk